Skip to main content

 • BYU Open Access Computer Labs- The Harold B. Lee Library is home to hundreds of computers which are available for free student use.
 Follow the link to find out which computers are available to you right now!
 Many other buildings on campus (including the Wilkinson Student Center) also have open access computer labs.

-• HBLL Multimedia Lab- Need access to more advanced software/other tech?
-Check out the library's multimedia lab for help on your next video project or other multimedia needs.
+• Software Training Lab- Need access to more advanced software/other tech?
+Check out the library's Software Training Lab for help on your next video project or other multimedia needs.

 • BYU Computer Store- The BYU Store often offers great discounts on quality computers/laptops for students, especially at the beginning of each school year.
 They also offer computer repair services at affordable rates.